New Mexico Employment Law

 Often employees in New Mexico will continue to work in situations where they are not receiving fair compensation for their labor because they feel their employer will retaliate against them for seeking a lawyer’s help in litigating their overtime, wage, or other employment dispute.
-What many employees in Houston Texas do not know is that workers in New Mexico are protected by retaliation laws, called anti-retaliation protections.
+What many employees do not know is that workers in New Mexico are protected by retaliation laws, called anti-retaliation protections.

 These anti-retaliation laws seek to protect an employee from retaliation, allowing employees the right to seek a lawyer’s aid and assistance in determining the extent of their wage, overtime, or other employment-related claims.
 These anti-retaliation laws were enacted to prevent employers from taking adverse action by terminating the employer-employee relationship.

 In addition to assisting employees in New Mexico who have been illegally retaliated against, the employment lawyers at Herrmann Law also assist New Mexico employees with various types of claims under federal and New Mexico law:

 - Non-Compete Agreements

 - And more!

 A law firm like Herrmann Law can provide the expertise workers in New Mexico need to effectively represent workers with employment law claims against their employers.
 We are an employee-focused law firm—our employment law attorneys are ready, willing, and able to assist you.

 Call the employment lawyers at Herrmann Law today at 817-479-9229 to schedule a consultation about your case!
 You can also fill out our contact form with your case details and someone from our law firm will contact you.